 Mums & Babies meet on Monday's, fortnightly, at Bell Street Hall from 9.30am - 11.30am for bible study in a very relaxed atmosphere.
 It is a wonderful opportunity for Mums to meet other Mums and learn something of the Bible and how to apply it to our lives.

 Although there are seasonal breaks, Café Club mainly meet on alternate Thursdays in St Mary’s Church for tea & coffee, crafts, scrabble, puzzles, basic computer advice, friendship and support.
 Whether you are after engaging your brain or just simple company and a good chin-wag, you are welcome to drop in and say hello.
-This term begins on 4th January 2018 and runs through until 15th March 2018, fortnightly.
-We are open 10.00–11.30am.
+Although there are term gaps, we meet approximately fortnightly, and are open 10.00–11.30am.

 St Mary’s is a friendly church and we have tried to make our church buildings welcoming.
 Many people visit the church, some in times of need, some to give thanks, some to find a little peace and quiet during in a hectic life.
 We have a prayer chapel which is available for people to relax, pray and think through issues they are dealing with and to seek God’s help.
 The church is open every Thursday and Friday from 11.30am to 2.00pm for all who would like time for quiet reflection or prayer.
 Members of the St Mary’s Ministry Team are available on Fridays for those who would like someone to talk and pray with them.

 Coffee Pot meet every Wednesday from 10am–12.15pm in the Bell Street Hall.